Fire Safety for the Summer

 Fire Safety in the Countryside

 The British Summer brings out a whole host of outdoors fetes, county shows, food shows and festivals.
 As a visitor at these events there are many fire safety tips that need to be adopted.
-These occasions are generally held in fields containing grass and heathland, which (in the event of hot weather) can become very dry, which means if you accidentally or deliberately start a fire outdoors it will spread very quickly.
+These occasions are generally held in fields containing grass and heathland, which (in the event of hot weather) can become very dry, so if you accidentally or deliberately start a fire outdoors it will spread very quickly.

 - Always remember to extinguish cigarettes or smoking materials properly.